 Directorate Of Civil-Military Affairs is meant to make sure there is cordial working relationship between the Nigerian Army and the civilians

 Also called DAPR, this is another department of the Nigerian Army saddled with the role of advising commanders on the proactive ways of shaping policies and operations to gain public acceptance and support.

-It is the megaphone of the Nigerian Army just like Public Relations department of any other other organisation.
+It is the megaphone of the Nigerian Army just like the Public Relations department of any other organisation.